What do you think of when you hear digital nomad?

 Be honest!
 I don't mean the dictionary definition.
 I mean what flashes into your head when you hear someone calling themselves a digital nomad?

 Okay...
 I'll go first.
 I think "Get out of town!"
 I'm sure it is possible to get free flights, free hotel rooms and all-expenses-paid press trips, but those people on my Instagram feed with only 2k followers and endlessly rehashed photos... they're not living that dream.

 And to be fair, that's not the dream I want to live.
 I much prefer living with locals, getting to really know a city, forming that bond and connection, and then reluctantly moving on to do it all over again.

 I've been traveling on and off since I was 18 (I'll soon be 38), and I've never even attempted to become a digital nomad... until now.

 This trip around South America started a little different than usual.
 I was initially approached through my Instagram page to work with a big camera company.
-They were launching a new model, and they considered me 'an Influencer' in the field (360-degree photography), and so I arranged to meet them.
+They were launching a new model, and they considered me a 'travel influencer' in the field (360-degree photography), and so I arranged to meet them.

 After successful negotiations, it was decided they would pay me in equipment (£800+), and I'd fly over to Brazil to record some material for them.
 So, things were starting to get a bit nomadically digital!

 The contract ended up going pear-shaped, but that's not the important point.
 What was important was it was during this trip that I realized I really had an opportunity to make this a real success.
 With the right drive and dedicated effort, my dream to travel the world full-time as a digital nomad could be my reality.

 Carolina, my Brazilian girlfriend, is also driven and determined, and so it was decided that we would pour all of our energy into finding successful income streams and establishing an online presence to allow us the freedom to pursue our dream.

 Honest Alert: we're not ready to retire just yet.